Cordoba – three cultures

 - Plaza de la Corredera – a square designed in the Castilian style.
 In the arcades surrounding the square, many cafes and taverns are open.
 There are also many souvenir shops.

-- The Roman temple has today 11 columns that are only a replica of the building from I century erected in honour of Emperor Augustus.
+- The Roman temple has today 11 columns that are only a replica of the building from the Ist century erected in honour of Emperor Augustus.
 Some fragments have been preserved from the original temple, including fragments of the altar and three capitals crowning the columns.

 - Palac Marisa Viana – is a Renaissance residence that has a rich exhibition inside.
 It consists of numerous paintings, tapestries, antique furniture, collections of books, porcelain or firearms.
 In the palace there is Galeria de Los Azulejos, which was decorated with over 230 paintings from the 13th – 19th century, arranged with ceramic tiles.
 Additional decoration of the residence is twelve traditional Andalusian courtyards and a botanical garden.
 More information about the palace can be found directly on the Palac Marisa Viana website.